The First Robust Constraints on the Relationship Between Dust-to-Gas Ratio and Metallicity in Luminous Star-forming Galaxies at High Redshift: Results

 We estimated stellar masses by fitting photometry obtained from the 3D-HST photometric catalogs \citep{skelton2014,momcheva2016} with FAST++, an SED-fitting code written in C++ \footnote{https://github.com/cschreib/fastpp} and closely based on the FAST code \citep{kriek2009}.
 The \citet{conroy2009} flexible stellar population synthesis models, a \citet{chabrier2003} initial mass function (IMF), delayed-$\tau$ star-formation histories, and the \citet{calzetti2000} dust attenuation curve were assumed.
 We estimated dust-corrected H$\alpha$ SFRs (SFR(H$\alpha$)) for UDF3 and UDF4, which have coverage of both H$\alpha$ and H$\beta$.
 First we calculated $E(B-V)_{{\rm neb}}$, using the stellar-absorption-corrected H$\alpha$/H$\beta$ Balmer decrement, assuming an intrinsic H$\alpha$/H$\beta$ emission-line ratio of 2.86 and the \citet{cardelli1989} extinction law.
 We then used $E(B-V)_{{\rm neb}}$ to dust-correct H$\alpha$ line fluxes.
 SFR(H$\alpha$) was then estimated from dust-corrected and slit-loss-corrected H$\alpha$ luminosities, based on the calibration of \citet{hao2011} for a \citet{chabrier2003} IMF.
 H$\beta$ falls in the $J$ band for UDF6, and in a region of low atmospheric transmission for UDF11.
 Accordingly, we report uncorrected H$\alpha$ SFRs as lower limits for these two galaxies.

 An important question is how well dust-corrected H$\alpha$ emission traces the bolometric SFR at high redshift.
 The answer likely depends on the bolometric SFR.
 While \citet{shivaei2016} has shown good agreement between dust-corrected SFR(H$\alpha$) and bolometric SFR for a sample of 17 star-forming galaxies at $z\sim2$ with SFR ranging from $\sim10-250\mbox{ M}_{\odot}{\rm yr}^{-1}$ (median 74$\mbox{ M}_{\odot}{\rm yr}^{-1}$), \citet{chen2020} show that dust-corrected SFR(H$\alpha$) underpredicts the IR-based (i.e., bolometric) SFR by at least a factor of 3 for a sample of 5 submillimeter galaxies with a median IR-based SFR of $\sim500\mbox{ M}_{\odot}{\rm yr}^{-1}$.
 We take ``total" SFRs from \citet{dunlop2017} (SFR$_{{\rm tot}}$) as the sum of UV (uncorrected for dust) and far-IR SFRs, and compare them with dust-corrected SFR(H$\alpha$) for UDF3 and UDF4 (shown in Table~\ref{tab:physical}).
 We find that dust-corrected SFR(H$\alpha$) is a factor of 3.7$^{+2.7}_{-2.0}$ and 8.2$^{+13.0}_{-5.5}$ lower than SFR$_{{\rm tot}}$, respectively, for UDF3 and UDF4, although, because of the large error bars on both sets of measurements, the difference is not highly significant.
+If confirmed with smaller error bars, such a difference may indicate the contribution of dusty star-forming regions that are opaque to H$\alpha$ emission but contribute to the bolometric SFR in the far-IR.
 UDF3 and UDF4, with SFR$_{{\rm tot}}$ values ranging from $\sim 100-200\mbox{ M}_{\odot}{\rm yr}^{-1}$, appear consistent with the results of \citet{chen2020}, although a larger sample of star-forming galaxies spanning a wide range in SFR is needed, covered by measurements of H$\alpha$, H$\beta$ and IR-based tracers of bolometric luminosity.